Briankimp/My-Website-Portfolio/README.md

 #Portfolio
-this is my portfolio website with some of my projects and the work that I have done
+This is my portfolio website with some of my projects and the work that I have done.